 If a speeding driver hurt you with his or her dangerous behavior, call our law firm right away.
-Stewart J. Guss, Attorney at Law, and the car accident attorneys on his legal team have worked with many people who suffered injuries due to speeding drivers.
+Stewart J. Guss, Injury Accident Lawyers, and the car accident attorneys on his legal team have worked with many people who suffered injuries due to speeding drivers.
 We can help you, too!
 Call us for a free consultation, 24 hours a day, seven days a week, at 800-898-4877, or contact us now by CLICKING HERE to learn more about your right to just compensation.

 Common Speeding Accident Injuries

 A driver who is speeding communicates that they are not aware of or are not considering the safety of any other cars on the road.
 Rear end accidents often happen when a car is speeding and unable to react or hit their brakes in time.
 When it is raining, dark, or foggy, the chance of this kind of accident increases dramatically.
 The injuries incurred by this type of accident can be serious.
 Some common rear-end accident injuries include:

 - Traumatic brain injury

 - Muscle strains